eigentaylor/eigentaylor.github.io/_previews/2026-04-15-perfect-approval.md

 However, Approval *doesn't know that*.
 When you cast an approval ballot, it doesn't matter how complex or messy your preferences are.
 You still have to actually *choose* "who is acceptable".
 Who do you "approve" of?
 Whatever that means.
 It requires the voters to *project* their preferences down into the dichotomous domain.

 If we assume that the ballots are a perfect reflection of reality, then Approval is perfect.
 It's nearly impossible to look at the Approval ballot data and point to a pathology.
-There's no issues where a majority preferred a candidate who was eliminated because of vote splitting, like in RCV.
-There's no clear spoiler candidates, because all the votes a nonviable candidate received were given by voters who were free to also vote for a viable candidate at no cost.
-There's no participation failures where by voting for the candidates you like, you change the result to a *worse* outcome like in STAR, Condorcet, and especially RCV.
+There are no issues where a majority preferred a candidate who was eliminated because of vote splitting, like in RCV.
+There are no clear spoiler candidates, because all the votes a nonviable candidate received were given by voters who were free to also vote for a viable candidate at no cost.
+There are no participation failures where, by voting for the candidates you like, you change the result to a *worse* outcome like in STAR, Condorcet, and especially RCV.

 That just *doesn't* happen in Approval, because it treats the data at face value.
 It doesn't have any weird quirks that cause it to misinterpret the data.
 An approval is an approval; an unambiguous signal of support.
 Impossible to exaggerate or misrepresent.
 The winner is simply the candidate who earned that unambiguous consent to govern from the largest number of voters.
 The candidate who earned the most consent.